waynewbishop/bishop-algorithms-swift/README.md

 Swift Structures
 ====================

 This project provides a framework for commonly used data structures and algorithms written in a new iOS development language called <a href="http://developer.apple.com/swift" target="_blank">Swift</a>.
-While theory of many algorithms exists on Wikipedia, these implementations are often written as pseudocode, or are expressed in C or C++.
+While details of many algorithms exists on Wikipedia, these implementations are often written as pseudocode, or are expressed in C or C++.
 With Swift now officially released, its general syntax should be familiar enough for most programmers to understand.

 Audience
 ---------------------

-As a reader you should already be familiar with the basics of programming.
+As a developer, you should already be familiar with the basics of programming.
 Beyond algorithms, this project also aims to provide an alternative for learning the basics of Swift.
 This includes implementations of many Swift-specific features such as optionals, extensions and generics.
 Beyond Swift, audiences should be familiar with Singleton and Factory design patterns along with sets, arrays and dictionaries.

 Features